 If you also love shopping at Hobby Lobby and are looking for ways to get the most bang for your buck, be sure to check out these money-saving secrets before stepping foot inside their door.

-Plus, if you’re planning to purchase multiple regular-priced items, consider printing off a couple coupons and bringing your husband or family member along with you – the coupon is limited to one per customer per day.
+Plus, if you’re planning to purchase multiple regular-priced items, consider printing off a couple of coupons and bringing your spouse or a family member along with you.
+The coupon is limited to one per customer per day.
 That means you can shop there every day with a 40% off coupon if you want!

-Keep in mind that the 40% off coupon always excludes Heidi Swapp Minc.
-Foil Applicator, CRICUT products, Gemini Machine Crafters Companion, Silhouette CAMEO Machine, candy & snack products, gum & mints, helium tanks, gift cards, custom orders, special orders, labor, rentals or class fees.
+Keep in mind that the 40% off coupon always excludes CRICUT products, candy & snack products, gum & mints, gift cards, custom orders, labor, rentals, class fees, or items labeled “Your Price.”

 Every week there are new sales throughout the store, anywhere from 30-50% off.
 To see what’s on sale for 50% off that week, look for the ads at the front of the store, in newspaper circulars, on the website and/or on the Hobby Lobby Mobile App.

-According to a customer service representative, she told me that you can’t use a 40% off coupon on a sale item, but you can use it instead of a sale price!
-So if an item in the weekly ad is on sale 30% off (i.e furniture or fabric that is always on sale 30% off), you can ask a cashier to void the sale price and ring it up at full price.
-Then hand over a 40% off coupon and you’ll have saved yourself an additional 10%.
+If an item in the weekly ad is on sale for 30% off, you can ask a cashier to void the sale price and ring it up at the full price.
+Then hand over a 40% off coupon and you’ll have saved yourself an additional 10%!

-Fabric is always 30% off, but the best part about buying fabric is you can follow tip #3 above to get 40% off your purchase AND the coupon is actually valid for a single cut of fabric, up to 10 yards!
+Certain fabrics are always 30% off at Hobby Lobby, and the best part about buying fabric is that you can follow tip #3 above to get 40% off your purchase – AND the coupon is actually valid for a single cut of fabric, up to 10 yards!

-That means if you order 10 yards of a single fabric, the entire amount will be discounted 40% off.
-But if you order over 10 yards, the first 10 yards will be discounted, and the remainder will be full price.
+That means if you order 10 yards of a single fabric, the entire amount will be discounted at 40% off.
+If you order over 10 yards, only the first 10 yards will be discounted, and the remainder will be full price.